Chailotl/pin-bot/README.md

 # reaction-bot
- A simpel Discord bot to pin messages with reactions
+ A simple Discord bot to pin messages with reactions